 When I make quinoa for dinner, I am often left with a lot of leftovers that I need to reuse.
 I sometimes make my Quinoa Bread or Quinoa Crackers but today, I needed to make appetizers for an occasion.
 So I decided to combine quinoa with chickpea flour for the protein and fiber, and include sweet potatoes for the antioxidants.

 This made a delicious tater-tot-style appetizer that is gluten-free, nut-free, and full of taste!
+While the whole recipe is just below, don’t miss all my tips further down, including ingredient swaps, my cooking tips, and step-by-step shots!

-Did You Like This Recipe?
+Like This Recipe?

-Leave a comment below or head to our Facebook page for tips, our Instagram page for inspiration, our Pinterest for saving recipes, and Flipboard to get all the new ones!
+Leave a comment below or head to our Facebook page where I reply to (almost) all comments, our Instagram page for inspiration, or our Pinterest for saving recipes!

 Quinoa Bites